mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Themes provide different colours and textures to the buttons, backgrounds, sliders etc. for all the screens in |ed|.  i.e. It changes the appearance of the entire app.

-There are five themes to choose from:
+There are a number of themes to choose from:

 .. list-table::
-    :width: 100%
-    :widths: 50 50
+    :widths: auto
     :header-rows: 1

     * - Example